Pupput: Remains

 It was not until the late 19th century that the site was rediscovered by accident when an area was being levelled for construction.
 Some of Pupput's remains were partially unearthed in the early 20th century by battalions of the French army.
 At that time the site included a capitolium, temples, a theatre, an amphitheatre, thermae (baths) which gave nearby Hammamet its name (from hammam, حمّام), a water supply network including aqueduct parts and cisterns, and a Byzantine citadel.
 However, much of the site has not been preserved.
 In the late 1960s it was endangered by the development of hotel complexes along the Tunisian coast.
 Rescue archaeology revealed part of the Roman necropolis and a large residential quarter with mosaic flooring indicating high-status buildings.
-The residential quarter and baths were preserved as an archaeological park, but the remains of the central complex of monuments and the public buildings were buried beneath hotel foundations.
+One of the residential buildings is the House of the Figured Peristyle, a large 5th century residence with its own bath house.
+The residential quarter and baths have been preserved as an archaeological park, but the remains of the central complex of monuments and the public buildings were buried beneath hotel foundations.

-The ancient town and bishopric of Puppi has been tentatively identified with this site at Souk el-Abiod.